Daniel Cohen (children's writer): Career

 Cohen was well known for his books about UFOs, ghosts, psychic phenomena, cryptozoology, and the occult.
 Though Cohen is a self-described skeptic and onetime member of CSICOP, his books on paranormal phenomena take a more light-hearted, open-minded stance.

-Daniel Cohen wrote about a variety of subjects of interest to young readers, including movies and television, extraterrestrials, and the supernatural.
+Cohen wrote about a variety of subjects of interest to young readers, including movies and television, extraterrestrials, and the supernatural.
 While the majority of Cohen's books deal with the mysterious and otherworldly, he approaches these topics with a certain amount of skepticism.
 He initially wrote science books for the non-specialist, but had difficulty interesting publishers in these works.
-In contrast, his writings on UFOs and the supernatural were quite popular.
 In the course of researching his work, Cohen developed a genuine interest in the occult.
 However, despite having crept around haunted houses, attending séances, and spending a night in a graveyard, he admitted he had never seen a ghost.
 Though Cohen was intensely interested in the UFO phenomenon, writing several books on the subject, he was an admitted skeptic; he maintains though that the lack of conclusive evidence does not disprove anything.

-Cohen's science books have been praised for the straightforward manner with which they explain basic principles.

-Cohen was also a history buff and wrote books for young readers introducing the ancient civilizations of Egypt, Greece, and Rome.

 Cohen and his wife Susan have collaborated on books for teens.
 Susan's background in sociology helped the couple write Teenage Competition : A Survival Guide and When Someone You Know is Gay.
 While writing books for a teenage audience, the Cohens were able to understand their audience by paying attention to their daughter's taste in fashion and entertainment.

-Their most personal book was "Pan Am 103: The Bombing, the Betrayals, and a Bereaved Family's Search for Justice" (2000), which recounted their dramatically altered lives without their daughter.
+Their most personal book was Pan Am 103: The Bombing, the Betrayals, and a Bereaved Family's Search for Justice (2000), which recounted their dramatically altered lives without their daughter.

 Cohen is also the author of the controversial Curses, Hexes and Spells (1974), which has appeared on several "banned books" lists due to its perceived advocacy of magic and witchcraft.
 Curses, Hexes, and Spells is number 73 on the American Library Association's list of the 100 Most Frequently Challenged Books of 1990–2000.
 Cohen said he has no problem with a parent telling his or her own child not to read the book, but "when a parent says no child should read the book, it becomes an object of censorship."